raganwald/braythwayt.com/_posts/2015-01-29-how-i-write-books-with-github-and-leanpub.md

 ![A pull request](/assets/images/pullrequest.png)

 Again, I find it invaluable that I have the exact same process for both kinds of my writing: Make changes, commit, push upstream.
 Review pull requests, merge changes.
+To me, that's what GitHub is all about: Making it nearly frictionless for people to collaborate on projects.

 This workflow is obviously very accessible for programmers who are used to this process for code.
 But I believe that this process is valuable for all forms of collaboration, and that over time the industry will find ways to refine it to be even more useful for a wide variety of users.
 For example, GitHub has a specific feature for reviewing changes to prose: